metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_retry_v1alpha1_manifest.md

 Required:

 - `name` (String) Name is the name of the HTTP Header to be matched.
-Name MUST be lower case as they will be handled with case insensitivity (See https://tools.ietf.org/html/rfc7230#section-3.2).
+Name MUST be lower caseas they will be handled with case insensitivity (See https://tools.ietf.org/html/rfc7230#section-3.2).

 Optional: